 Although eSignLive strives to support a large set of platforms, operating systems and browsers, it will not compromise on security.
 Should new vulnerabilities be discovered, eSignLive will take all necessary steps to maintain its commitment to its customers.
 This may include, as deemed necessary: (1) updating its minimum security requirements for accessing the service; (2) dropping support for insecure algorithms, ciphers, platforms, operating systems, and browsers.
 To guarantee the security of the service and of customer data, access may be denied to systems that do not meet eSignLive's minimum security requirements.

 Customers are responsible for ensuring that their equipment remains secure according to current industry standards, including when they access eSignLive.
 They should recognize that using unsupported platforms introduces a security risk, since vendors of unsupported platforms no longer offer security fixes for new vulnerabilities.

-WARNING: To stay current with recent vulnerabilities and to preserve system integrity and data security, eSignLive's minimum security requirements are subject to change without notice.
-For additional related information, see Minimum Requirements for Signers and Senders and Security Vulnerability Updates and Dropping Support for TLS 1.0.
+To stay current with recent vulnerabilities and to preserve system integrity and data security, eSignLive's minimum security requirements are subject to change without notice.
+For additional related information, see Minimum Requirements for Signers and Senders, Security Vulnerability Updates and Dropping Support for TLS 1.0.

 The following Data Retention Policy applies to eSignLive's Sandbox environment:

 - Any transaction older than 90 days — including signed documents and Audit Trails — will be removed from the eSignLive service on a rolling basis.

 - Purged transactions will no longer be accessible via eSignLive's GUI, its API, its SDKs, or its connectors.